learn-co-curriculum/phase-1-using-json-server-and-postman/README.md

 should see that the file has changed to include your newly submitted content!
 Congratulations, you've persisted data to `db.json`!

+## Submit Using CodeGrade

+Once you're done, be sure to commit and push your code up to GitHub, then submit the assignment using CodeGrade.
+Even though this lab does not have tests, it must still be submitted through CodeGrade in order to be marked as complete in Canvas.

 ## Conclusion

 Although we haven't learned how to build our own backends yet, JSON server can